 Current Management and Stability

-How well your condition is managed matters significantly.
-Regular GP visits, medication compliance, stable test results (e.g. HbA1c for diabetes), and adherence to treatment plans all demonstrate lower risk and may result in more favourable terms.
+How well your condition is managed matters significantly to underwriters.
+Regular GP visits, medication compliance, stable pathology results (such as HbA1c for diabetes or blood pressure readings for hypertension), and adherence to treatment plans all demonstrate lower risk and may result in better terms.

 👤